CHH/gridsome-source-rss/README.md

 ### feedUrl

-URL of the feed, passed directly to `parseURL`.
+URL of the feed.

 ### typeName

-Type name of the collection
+Type name of the collection.

 ### parser

 Parser options, see the [`rss-parser` documentation](https://www.npmjs.com/package/rss-parser).
-Use this to set HTTP options, for example.
+Can be used to set e.g. HTTP headers.